 - Wear heels.

 Culottes are very similar to a midi skirt, and unless you have really long legs, it’s important to wear them with heels for a flattering look.
 Even if you’re thinking, “But Dana, I don’t wear heels,” trust me…even a 1-2 inch wedge or kitten heel will help.
-Even though I’m not crazy about them, the stylish flatform will also give you needed height with comfort.
+Similar to a wedge, the stylish flatform will also give you needed height with comfort.

 - Wear a top that stops at your hipbone or higher.